bishDOTexe/bishDOTexe/README.md

 ### Hi there 👋

+Passwords are like Underwear; Don't leave them laying around for others to find, change them often, and don't share them with others.

 Pentester in training.
 Try not to mind my potentially half broken scripts and tools.
-All is a work-in-progress.
+All public repos are probably a work-in-progress.

 - I’m currently working on: studying for the PNPT Certification by TCM Security.
 - I’m currently learning: bash and python.